rockingmanoj/manojmedis-website/README.md

-# manojmedis-website
+# SIMPLE DESIGN FOR STARTUP SITE
-its a website where i have used animations
+its a website where i have used ONLY HTML AND CSS  AND NOT ANY OTHER FRAMEWORKS